ErpNetDocs/dev/building-apps/concepts/app-types.md

 - Deployed as part of the @@name instance
 - Fully managed and updated with the platform
-- Use the same APIs and Identity Server for consistency
+- Use the same APIs and @@name Identity for consistency
 - **Trusted Application registration:** may be preconfigured by the platform or require manual registration/configuration, depending on the app and deployment

 ## External Applications

 **External applications** are developed outside of the @@name platform, by customers, partners, or independent developers.

-They run separately from the @@name instance but connect to it securely via the Identity Server and APIs.
+They run separately from the @@name instance but connect to it securely via @@name Identity and APIs.

 External apps can take many forms - mobile clients, integrations, automation tools, or standalone web applications.